Continuing Education Activity

 Objectives:

-- Describe the etiology of viral hepatitis in pregnancy.
+Identify the etiologies of viral hepatitis in pregnancy.

-- Summarize the management considerations for pregnant patients with viral hepatitis
+Implement the appropriate management approach for pregnant patients with viral hepatitis.

-- Explain the common complications of viral hepatitis in pregnancy
+Assess the complications of viral hepatitis in pregnancy.

-- Review the importance of collaboration and communication among the interprofessional team to improve outcomes for pregnant patients affected by viral hepatitis
+Apply interprofessional team strategies to improve care coordination and outcomes for pregnant patients affected by viral hepatitis.

 Introduction